 The EIS will then describe mitigation measures that are specific to each environmental effect identified.
 Mitigation measures will be written as specific commitments that clearly describe how the proponent intends to implement them and the environmental outcome the mitigation measure is designed to address.
 The EIS will identify and describe mitigation measures to avoid, or lessen potential adverse effects on species and/or critical habitat listed under the Species at Risk Act.
 These measures will be consistent with any applicable recovery strategy and action plans.
-The EIS will also identify and describe mitigation measures to avoid or lessen adverse effects on listed COSEWIC species.
+The EIS will also identify and describe mitigation measures to avoid or lessen adverse effects on species listed by the Committee on the Status of Endangered Wildlife in Canada.

 The EIS will specify the actions, works, minimal disturbance footprint techniques, best available technology, corrective measures or additions planned during the project's various phases to eliminate or reduce the significance of adverse effects.
-The EIS will also present an assessment of the effectiveness of the proposed technically and economically feasible mitigation measures.
+The EIS will also present an assessment of the effectiveness of the proposed technically and economically feasible mitigation measures in consideration of the precautionary approach.
 The reasons for determining if the mitigation measure reduces the significance of an adverse effect will be made explicit.
 The proponent is also encouraged to identify mitigation measures for effects that are adverse although not significant.
+The EIS will also consider the effects caused by proposed mitigation measures.
+The proponent shall demonstrate how they applied the precautionary approach to assumptions regarding the success of mitigation measures.